Toyota Tundra Insurance Rates

 You can even start comparing Toyota Tundra insurance quotes from multiple companies by entering your ZIP code into our free tool.

-U.S. average insurance rates for a Toyota Tundra are $1,442 a year for full coverage insurance.
-Comprehensive costs on average $306 each year, collision insurance costs $506, and liability coverage costs $450.
-A policy with just liability insurance costs as little as $518 a year, and coverage for high-risk drivers costs around $3,106.
-16-year-old drivers pay the highest rates at up to $5,420 a year.
+U.S. average insurance rates for a Toyota Tundra are $1,442 a year with full coverage.
+Comprehensive costs on average $306 each year, collision insurance costs $506, and liability insurance costs $450.
+Liability-only insurance costs as little as $518 a year, and high-risk driver insurance costs around $3,106.
+Teens pay the highest rates at up to $5,420 a year.

 Average premium for full coverage: $1,442